 The doctrine of Divine Preservation of the New Testament Text depends upon the interpretation of the evidence which recognizes the Traditional Text to be the continuation of the autographa.
 (Pickering, W. An Evaluation of the Contribution of John William Burgon to New Testament Textual Criticism.
 ThM thesis, Dallas Theological Seminary, 1968, p.
 91)

-But the modern critics claim, “what about the Egyptian Christians?”
-“Or what about this other group of Christians?”
+But the modern critics say, “what about the Egyptian Christians?”
+Or, “what about this other group of Christians?”
 They had translations from the Alexandrian text.
 Why did God fail to provide them with the true text, if we are to believe that there is a true text of the Bible?

 God has not given Christianity to every person on the planet, neither has he given the true Gospel to every single person who professes a form of Christianity, but that does not mean that God has not preserved a true (though likely not 100% accurate) form of Christianity which continues to spread the truth.
 Likewise, just because some Christians had a falsified Bible, it does not mean that God did not make sure that there were copies in continual use that were not falsified.
 But neither does it require that the Bible be 100% perfect.
 Anything that the hands of man has touched, is not, and cannot be perfect except the original texts written by the prophets and apostles who wrote what God spoke or inspired.

-The pagan Roman Empire severely persecuted Christians, and after pagan Rome was converted to a form of Christianity in the 4th century, Satan raised up another empire to attack Christianity.
-Satan raised up a violent religion from Arabia to invade the Eastern Roman Empire.
+The pagan Roman Empire severely persecuted Christians, and after pagan Rome was converted to a form of Christianity in the 4th century, Satan raised up another empire to attack and invade the Christian Eastern Roman Empire.
 The Arabic Islamic Empire began in 632 A.D. and soon the followers of Muhammad began their wars of conquest.
 They invaded Persia and the southern territories of the Eastern Roman Empire, such as Syria.
 Palestine fell in 637, Egypt in 642, Cyprus in 649, and the remainder of North Africa between 650-698.
 Thousands of copies of the Greek Byzantine and Alexandrian texts were destroyed during the wars and slaughtering and slavery by the Muslims.
-Then it gradually conquered the remainder of the Eastern Roman Empire over the next eight hundred years.
+Then they gradually conquered the remainder of the Eastern Roman Empire over the next eight hundred years.
 The Arabs finally defeated the last remaining city of the Eastern Roman Empire, Constantinople, in 1453.
 But God turned something evil into something good.

-The Arabs had burned many Christian libraries, so Greek scholars began fleeing Constantinople in 1453 even before the final battle began, and took many Greek MSS with them, especially MSS of the Bible.
+The Arabs had already burned many Christian libraries, so Greek scholars began fleeing Constantinople in 1453 even before the war began, and took many Greek MSS with them, especially MSS of the Bible.
 With the arrival of Greek scholars and MSS, the study of Greek began in all the major universities of Europe.

 It just so happened that the printing press was invented by Johannes Gutenberg about 1450, and other presses were soon set up in most major cities of Europe.
 A press was established in Westminster, England in 1476.

-The first book printed was the Latin Vulgate Bible, 1455, but they were large, fancy, and expensive, so they were mostly just opulent decorations.
+The first book printed was the Latin Vulgate Bible, 1455, but the copies were large, fancy, and expensive, so they were mostly just opulent decorations.
 Less than 200 copies were printed, with 49 still extant.
 They were sold to kings, popes, and cardinals, so they were not for the common man.
-The Roman Catholic Church was not a true Church, so it is no surprise that they did not have a true copy of the Bible text.

-Not long after Europe began to study Greek, the study of Hebrew began to spread with a complete Old Testament being published with vowel signs and accents in 1488, in Italy.
+Not long after Europe began to study Greek, the study of Hebrew began to spread with a complete Old Testament being published with vowel signs and accents in 1488.
 Prior to this time only trained Jews could read the Hebrew O.T. because there were no vowel or accent marks.
 God was about to do something great.

 So at that time, the Greek Bibles had the Septuagint Old Testament, (the Septuagint is a Greek translation of the Hebrew Old Testament, but it is not as good as the Hebrew).
 The Latin Vulgate had a Latin translation of the Hebrew.

-Then Erasmus, Europe’s greatest scholar of the age, studied several copies of the Greek N.T. brought over from Constantinople and published a collated Greek New Testament.
+Then Erasmus, Europe’s greatest scholar of the age, published a collated Greek New Testament.
 The first edition of his Greek NT was published in 1516, which was revised and published again in 1519, 1522, 1527, 1535.
-It was used by Martin Luther for his German translation, and many other languages, including English.
+It was used by Martin Luther for his German translation, and for many other languages, including English.

 From the press of Froben in 1516 was issued a handsome volume, the Greek type reminiscent of manuscripts, the text accompanied by a literal translation and illumined by annotations.
 The volume reached Wittenberg as Luther was lecturing on the ninth chapter of Romans, and thereafter became his working tool.
 (Bainton, Roland, H. Here I Stand: A Life of Martin Luther, page 125)